 Studio suites start around 40,000 Hilton Honors points per night.

 Rates start around $110 per night.

 The most luxurious option for Hiltons in Orlando is the Waldorf Astoria.
 This property actually shares a lot of features with its neighbor, the Hilton at Bonnet Creek, where my family and I stayed recently.

-The Waldorf is also an official Walt Disney World hotel, which means that guests can receive some excellent perks including FastPass+ reservations up to 60 days in advance, Extra Magic Hours, and a free luxury coach transportation option to and from the parks.
+The Waldorf is also an official Walt Disney World hotel, which means that guests can receive some extra perks including Early Theme Park Entry and a free luxury coach transportation option to and from the parks.

 At the hotel itself, you can relax by 2 serene pools with cabanas, poolside service, a golf course, and a kids club.
 Guests also have access to a lazy river next door at the Hilton.

 With 12 dining options, you will not go hungry.
 And if you are looking for the best of the best, the #1 rated restaurant in Orlando (the Bull & Bear) is actually onsite.

 You can stay in a standard room for about 58,000 Hilton Honors points.